dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

 </interfaces-state>
 ~~~

-Applying the first enclosing method, a provenance leaf at the top element (named "signature-string" in this case"), would would be included and produce the following output:
+Applying the first enclosing method, a provenance leaf at the top element (named "signature-string" in this case") would be included and produce the following output:

 ~~~
 <?xml version="1.0" encoding="UTF-8"?>